void-linux/void-docs/src/installation/guides/fullusb.md

 ## Installation

-To continue, follow the [chroot installation guide](), which details the rest of the installation process.
+To continue the installation, follow the [chroot install guide](./), which continues to detail the rest of the installation process.